avishkarabhishek786/ERC20-Stable-Coin-Generator/README.md

-# ERC20 Tokens Swapper
+# ERC20 Stable Coin Generator

-A dapp to create ERC20 tokens and trade against each other.
+A dapp to create ERC20 stable coins which can be traded for and against USD.